-The most advanced device at present is the single electron pump first operated in the Quantronics group [96].
+The most advanced device is presently the single electron pump first operated in the Quantronics group [101].
 In this Coulomb blockade device, a single electron charge is transferred during each operation cycle by forcing its passage across a series of tunnel junctions by applying suitable gate voltages to the islands between the junctions.
-Single electron pumps have already been used for the metrology of the electrical charge [97, 98, 99], and present day single electron pumps can deliver currents up to a few tens of pA with metrological accuracy $(10^{-8})$ , which is still too small for closing the triangle of quantum metrology.
+Single electron pumps have already been used for the metrology of the electrical charge [102, 103, 104], and present day single electron pumps can deliver currents up to a few tens of pA with metrological accuracy (10^{-8}) , which is still too small for closing the triangle of quantum metrology.